|Boat-billed Heron Cochlearius cochlearius

 The Boat-billed Heron is distributed from southern Mexico through Central America and into northern South America east of the Andes down to the mouth of the River Plate.
+See the distribution map at Birdlife International.
 It is found on the margins of freshwater rivers and lakes as well as in mangroves along coastal rivers.

 |It is notable for its massive bill, white forehead and large dark eyes.

 The large eyes are an indication of the crepuscular nature of the bird.
 As a result they are generally difficult to see as, during the day, they roost hidden away up trees.